This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 The Bard is the second Support class.

-The Bard receives a baton which can be thrown at enemies to stun them.
+The Bard receives a baton that can be thrown at enemies to stun them.
 They also get instrumental music effects, which can perform a few specialty tasks:

 - heal other players